0LNetworkCommunity/libra-legacy-v6/developers.libra.org/website/blog/2019-10-22-simplifying-payloads.md

 ## How Do We Transition to the New Implementation?

-The Libra codebase has been modified and all occurrences of the old transaction type have been removed [(PR #923)](https://github.com/libra/libra/pull/923).
+The Diem codebase has been modified and all occurrences of the old transaction type have been removed [(PR #923)](https://github.com/diem/diem/pull/923).

 If you want to execute a transaction with a &quot;Script&quot; payload, the current transaction payload would look like this:
 ```